Claressa Shields: Shields vs. Habazin

+Shields vs. Dicaire

 On March 5, 2021, Shields defeated Marie-Eve Dicaire by unanimous decision to retain her WBC and WBO super welterweight titles, claim IBF 154-pound belt, and vacant WBA light middleweight strap.
-With the win she has become the first world champion boxer in four-belt era to hold undisputed titles in two different weight divisions.
-This Fight took place in Shields hometown with limited crowd due to COVID-19 pandemic.
+With the win she became the first boxer in the four-belt era to hold undisputed titles in two weight classes, and the first female boxer to be an undisputed champion in two weight classes.
+This fight took place in Shields' hometown with a limited crowd due to the COVID-19 pandemic.

+Return to middleweight

+Shields vs. Kozin

 Shields then faced Ema Kozin on February 5, 2022.
-She captured an unanimous decision with all referees scoring every round for her, and retained her WBA, WBC, IBF, and The Ring female middleweight titles meanwhile winning the WBF female middleweight title also.
+She captured a unanimous decision with all referees scoring every round for her, and retained her WBA, WBC, IBF, and The Ring female middleweight titles meanwhile winning the WBF female middleweight title also.

+Shields vs. Marshall

 Shields was initially scheduled to face reigning WBO Middleweight Champion Savannah Marshall in a title unification bout on September 10, 2022.
 However, due to the death of Queen Elizabeth II the bout was postponed to take place on October 15, 2022.

-On the night of the fight, Shields went the full 10 round distance against Marshall.
+On the night of the fight, Shields went the full 10-round distance against Marshall.
 According to CompuBox stats, Shields outlanded Marshall 175 to 136; landed significantly more jabs, 44 to 14; and landed more power, 131 to 122.
 Shields won via unanimous decision with two judges scoring the fight 97–93 and one scoring it 96–94, all in favor of Shields to become the undisputed middleweight world champion.
 This fight occurred at the O2 Arena and was the first time two female boxers headlined at a major venue in the United Kingdom.
 As well, the fight headlined the first all-female boxing card in the United Kingdom.

+Shields vs. Cornejo

+On June 3, 2023, Shields defeated Maricela Cornejo by unanimous decision at Little Caesars Arena in Detroit, Michigan to retain her undisputed middleweight title.
+After dominating from start to finish, the judges scored the bout 100-89, 100-90 and 100-90.

+Light heavyweight and heavyweight champion

+Shields vs. Lepage-Joanisse

+Shields was scheduled to challenge Vanessa Lepage-Joanisse for her WBC heavyweight title at Little Caesars Arena in Detroit, MI on July 27, 2024.
+The bout was contested at 175 pounds with the vacant WBF heavyweight and WBO light heavyweight titles also on the line.
+Shields won the fight via second-round TKO, dropping Joanisse three times along the way.